borud/tunnel/README.md

 # tunnel

+*Note that the state of this library is experimental*.

 `tunnel` is a very simple library that allows you to create multi-hop SSH tunnels.
 From the endpoint of the tunnel you can then `Dial()` to create network connections, or you can `Listen()` for incoming connections.